alexKazarin/NintendoDealsBot/blueprint.md

   - Game selection for price threshold setting
   - "Cancel" command handling

+- **Game Removal with Confirmation:**
+  - Interactive confirmation dialog before game removal
+  - "Are you sure you want to remove:" message with game title
+  - Two-button confirmation: "Yes, Remove" and "Cancel"
+  - Prevents accidental game deletions

 - **User limits:**
   - Free: 10 games in wishlist
   - Premium: 100 games in wishlist